nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

 1. **Offline the Volume Supporting the Database**

     Snapshots are Volume based operations.
-So to restore a Volume from snapshot, you must first offline the volume.
+So to restore a Volume from a snapshot, you must first offline the volume.

     - To offline a Volume, **Open Disk Management** on the Windows1 Desktop.